 Entrepreneuring: The Ten Commandments for Building a Growth Company http://www.scbrandt.com/scbmain/Ten_Commandments.html

-This book presents ten basic principles for starting and growing a business; the book can be downloaded free of charge.
+This book presents ten basic principles for starting and growing a business; this PDF presents highlights from the book.

 Forbes Lists http://www.forbes.com/lists/